MinecraftHopper/MinecraftHopper/_help/amd-dedicated-gpu/dedicated_gpu.md

 desc: "How to set the default GPU (AMD)"
 ---

-# How to Switch Between Graphics Card and iGPU with AMD
+# How to Switch Between Graphics Card and iGPU (AMD)

 #### Question:
 I have a good AMD GPU, but when I play Minecraft I get lower-than-expected FPS, how can I fix this?